truevault-safe/hipaa-compliance-developers-guide/09 Mobile Applications.md

 PHI can also include what would otherwise be anonymous information.
 This includes a date of service i.e. anything more specific than a year.

-If you store, collect, manage, or transmit any protected health information then your app needs to be HIPAA compliant.
+If you store, collect, manage, or transmit any protected health information to covered entities then your app needs to be HIPAA compliant.

 ## User communication